danielyxie/bitburner/doc/source/basicgameplay/stockmarket.rst

 Growing
-    If a server has a corresponding stock (e.g. *foodnstuff* server -> FoodNStuff stock), then growing that server's money can cause the corresponding stock's forecast to trend upwards in value over time.
+    If a server has a corresponding stock (e.g. *foodnstuff* server -> FoodNStuff stock), then growing that server's money can increase the stock's second-order forecast.
+This causes the corresponding stock's forecast to trend upwards in value over time.

     This effect only occurs if you set the *stock* option to true when calling the